TrinathInturi/sample-blog/_posts/2019-03-10-how-to-create-chrome-extensions.md

 ---
-title: 'How to Create Crhome Extensions'
+title: 'How to Create Chrome Extensions'
 categories:
   - Programming
 tags: